antleaf/doapr/webroot/content/repositories/advance-sage-preprint.md

 remining_indrawn_item: It will be replaced with a public notice to provide a record of the removal
 repository_type: Disciplinary
-scientific_committees: 'Yes : includes a diverse range of researchers'
+scientific_committees: "Yes : includes researchers.\n\n"
 service_pricing: None
 short_name:
 status: open